 His second suggestion lies in the fact that these Christians believed that their salvation was absolutely secure.
 They did not fear that they would lose their forgiveness, or that they could somehow be ‘unsaved’ after coming to Christ.
-They believed they were eternally saved by the work that Jesus did for them on the cross.
-This belief in their eternal security in Christ enabled them to persevere in the face of difficulties, displacement, hostility and even the threat of death.
+They were not striving to secure their salvation.
+Rather, they believed they were already eternally saved by the work that Jesus did for them on the cross.
+This belief in their security in Christ enabled them to persevere in the face of difficulties, displacement, hostility and numerous threats to their lives.

-Their eternal security made them courageous.
-Just as the persecution in connection with Stephen (Acts 7) had the opposite effect of silencing the church, so later persecutions caused the church to multiply and grow!
+Their security in God made them courageous.
+Just as the persecution in connection with Stephen (Acts 7) had the opposite effect of silencing the church, so later persecutions caused the church to multiply and grow.
 This seemingly unshakable faith enabled them not only to endure but even to triumph in the face of severe persecution.

 Historian A.M.
 Renwick writes:

 ‘The Christians refused to conform to many accepted customs.
 They would have nothing to do with idolatry, and condemned the public games where gladiators fought in mortal combat to make sport for the spectators…

 They refused public office and certain public duties such as the burning of incense to the gods, or the pouring of libations…The result was that they were regarded as a morose and intolerable people.
 Matters came to a crisis when, in 64 A.D., the emperor Nero accused the Christians of setting fire to the city of Rome.

 The public feeling against them was such that they were universally reviled.
 Even a writer of the eminence of Tacitus, who disliked Nero intensely, writes of Christianity as a ‘most mischievous superstition’.
 He accuses them of ‘abominations’, and declares that ‘they were put to death as enemies of mankind’.